IfeSunmola/SellYourThing/README.md

 5. Implement "send a copy of this to my email"
 6. Accept images
 7. Add search parameters
-8. Verified/expired codes should be deleted from the database.
+8. Log in should not be required to reply to a message
-9. Log in should not be required to reply to a message
+9. Facebook/google login
-10. Facebook/google login
+10. Admin tools in navbar
-11. Admin tools in navbar
+11. Remove request params, find way to show messages without it

 ---